-Cost-volume-profit analysis estimates how much changes in a company's costs, both fixed and variable, sales volume, and price, affect a company's profit.
-In cost-volume-profit analysis, we are looking at the effect of three variables on one variable—profit.
+In cost-volume-profit analysis — or CVP analysis, for short — we are looking at the effect of three variables on one variable: Profit.
+CVP analysis estimates how much changes in a company's costs, both fixed and variable, sales volume, and price, affect a company's profit.
 This is a very powerful tool in managerial finance and accounting.
 It is one of the most widely used tools in managerial accounting to help managers make better decisions.

 Here is a step-by-step method you can use to do cost-volume-profit analysis:

 First, take a look at the contribution margin income statement.
-The contribution margin is Sales - Variable Costs.
+The contribution margin is the difference between a company's sales and its variable costs.
 Calculating the contribution margin income statement shows the separation of fixed and variable costs.
-The contribution margin income statement in the above link can also be restated as an equation:
+Simply stated, it can fit into this simple equation:

 In order to better your understanding, this basic equation can be expanded:

-It is important for a financial manager to understand that, on the income statement, the gross profit margin and the contribution margin are not the same.
+It is important for a financial manager to understand that the gross profit margin and the contribution margin are not the same.
 The gross profit margin is the difference between sales and cost of goods sold.
-Cost of goods sold includes all costs—fixed costs and variable costs.
+Cost of goods sold includes all costs — fixed costs and variable costs.
 The contribution margin only considers variable costs.
-The contribution margin is the difference between sales and variable costs.
 Calculating both can give the financial manager valuable, but different, information.

-The contribution margin ratio is the contribution margin as a percentage of total sales.
+Determining your contribution margin ratio is as simple as determining what percentage your contribution margin is of your total sales.
 In this formula, you use the total contribution margin, not the unit contribution margin.
 Calculating this ratio is important for the financial manager as it addresses the profit potential of the firm.
-If we use our example, here is the contribution margin ratio: $40,000/$100,000 X 100 = 40%.
+For example, if your contribution margin is $40,000 and you have $100,000 in sales, your contribution margin ratio is 40 percent.
 This means that for every dollar increase in sales, there will be a 40 cent increase in the contribution margin to cover fixed costs.

 In analyzing CVP, a powerful function is to calculate the breakeven point in units for the firm.
 You can calculate the breakeven point in dollars by multiplying the sales price for your product by the breakeven point in units.